openhab/openhab-docs/administration/logging.md

 ### Redirect the Log to a Text File

 You might want to redirect your log to a text file.
-This gives you the flexibility to search easier for a specific log or to save your logs.
+This gives you the flexibility to search more easily for a specific log or to save your logs.
-If you have looked at the [default configuration file](#logback-configuration-file) you might have noticed that several appenders are listed there.
+If you have looked at the [default configuration file](#logback-configuration-file) you may have noticed that several appenders are listed there.
 The process of redirecting the log to a text file is as simple as :

-- adding a new `FileAppender` and specifying the path of the output file:
+- Adding a new `FileAppender` and specifying the path of the output file:

 ```xml
 <appender name="YOUR_APPENDER_NAME" class="ch.qos.logback.core.FileAppender">